Stevo Klotz

 Stevo Klotz (born December 28, 2001) is an American professional football tight end.
 He played college football for the Iowa State Cyclones.

-Early life and high school
+Early life

 Klotz attended Chaska High School in Chaska, Minnesota, and committed to play college football for the Iowa State Cyclones, joining the team as a walk-on.

 College career

 In his first three seasons in 2020 through 2022, Klotz combined to play in 13 games with one start, while also utilizing a redshirt season.
 In week 7 of the 2023 season, he hauled in his first career touchdown reception in a 30-10 win over Cincinnati.
 Klotz finished the 2023 season with seven receptions for 60 yards and a touchdown.
 In week 12 of the 2024 season, he brought down a 26-yard touchdown reception and rushed 22 yards on a fake punt in a victory versus Cincinnati.
 During the 2024 season, Klotz finished the season with eight receptions for 89 yards and a touchdown.